Cuban literacy campaign: First Stage

 Following this period, the campaign was set to be implemented through a 3-stage program.
 This occurred in 1961, a time also known as the 'Year of Education'.
 The first stage consisted of professional educators training the literacy brigade — known as the Alfabetizadores populares — the curriculum and familiarizing them with the text that would be used to teach their students.
 This book, which had been written specifically for the purposes of the campaign was titled, Alfabeticemos (English: Let's Teach Literacy), brigaders were also exposed to the student primer, which would help them to better educate their students.
-This primer is better known by its title, Venceremos (English: We Shall Conquer).
+This primer is better known by its title, Venceremos (English: We Shall Overcome).
 This training time ran from January until late April in 1961.

 Second Stage

 Beginning in April, Fidel elected to close schools down early for the summer.
 He did so in order to allow students to supplement their missed class time by joining the literacy campaign and teach illiterate adults.
 This plan saw a number of students encouraged to join the campaign, approximately 105,664, and together they formed the Conrado Benitez Brigadistas.
 These students were put through a week-long intensive training to prepare them for the challenge ahead.